What is a Tirian program, and why are they effective?

 Conference / Keynote speakers

 Conference / Keynote speakers are expected to have originated the material they are talking about, AND OR done the sporting /adventuring /political achievements they recount.
 They can present their material in an interesting, engaging and stimulating way, reaching cynics and interested people alike.
-For this reason keynote speakers fees are the higher than trainers fees.
+For this reason, keynote speakers fees are higher than trainers fees.

 Facilitators provide stimulus to encourage the group to discover the answers.
 Since reflection is the key to deeper learning that leads to more lasting change, anything that a "facilitator" does to enhance reflection before, during, or after an experience is called "facilitation."

 - enhance the quality of the learning experience,